 - Find shade.
 Try to limit time in direct sunlight to 15 minutes or less.

-- Apply sunscreen (an ounce or enough to cover the palm of your hand) BEFORE you go out in the sun, even on cloudy days.
+- Apply sunscreen (about 30mL (1 oz) or enough to cover the palm of your hand) BEFORE you go out in the sun, even on cloudy days.
 Remember to reapply sunscreen every 2 hours, after swimming, sweating, and toweling off.

 - Cover up with clothing, a hat, and sunglasses that block UVA and UVB light.
 There are special brands of swimwear and clothing made to block the sun.